fscorrupt/awesome-stars/README.md

 - [l3uddz/nabarr](https://github.com/l3uddz/nabarr) - Monitor newznab/torznab rss and add new media to sonarr/radarr
 - [nektos/act](https://github.com/nektos/act) - Run your GitHub Actions locally 🚀
 - [grafana/loki](https://github.com/grafana/loki) - Like Prometheus, but for logs.
-- [wader/fq](https://github.com/wader/fq) - jq for binary formats - Tool, language and decoders for working with binary data
+- [wader/fq](https://github.com/wader/fq) - jq for binary formats - tool, language and decoders for working with binary and text formats
 - [crowdsecurity/crowdsec](https://github.com/crowdsecurity/crowdsec) - CrowdSec - the open-source and participative IPS able to analyze visitor behavior & provide an adapted response to all kinds of attacks.
 It also leverages the crowd power to generate a global CTI data
 - [slackhq/nebula](https://github.com/slackhq/nebula) - A scalable overlay networking tool with a focus on performance, simplicity and security
 - [cloudflare/utahfs](https://github.com/cloudflare/utahfs) - UtahFS is an encrypted storage system that provides a user-friendly FUSE drive backed by cloud storage.